 - Walter and Eliza Hall Institute of Medical Research, Parkville, Australia.
-Internship at Mueller Lab, Population Health and Immunity.
-2017, August – September
+2017, Aug – Sep.

 - Universidad Peruana Cayetano Heredia, Lima, Peru.
 2014.
 MSc in Biochemistry and Molecular Biology.

 - Universidad Nacional Federico Villarreal, Lima, Peru.
 2010.
-BSc (Hons) in Medical Technology.
+BSc in Medical Technology.